Akanda Corp. Closes $5 Million Private Placement

 Akanda Corp. ("Akanda" or the "Company") today announced that it has closed a private placement for aggregate gross proceeds of $5,316,000.
 The Company intends to use the net proceeds of the private placement for working capital and general corporate purposes.

-Boustead Securities, LLC served as exclusive placement agent for the Akanda private placement offering, and has accepted warrants as partial remuneration in addition to a cash fee.
+Boustead Securities, LLC served as exclusive placement agent for the Akanda private placement offering, and has accepted warrants as partial renumeration in addition to a cash fee.

 The securities sold in the private placement have not been registered under the Securities Act of 1933, as amended (the "Securities Act") or any state or other jurisdiction's securities laws, and may not be resold absent registration under, or exemption from registration under, the Securities Act.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.